Norm Maleng: Career

 Maleng supervised the wrongful prosecution and conviction of Steve Titus in 1981.
 Titus was convicted based upon evidence manufactured by Port of Seattle police, with the knowledge of prosecutors.
 The conviction was overturned after the deception was exposed by a Seattle Times reporter, Paul Henderson.

 Death and honors

 Maleng died of cardiac arrest during an event at the University of Washington on May 24, 2007.
 In December 2007, the King County Regional Justice Center in Kent, was renamed in his honor.

-In 2008, the Center for Children and Youth Justice established the Norm Maleng Advocate for Youth Award to honor the memory and inspiration of Maleng, who was a co-founder of the organization.

 In June 2008, Harborview Medical Center opened Norm Maleng Building on its campus.